-- More frequent heatwaves in India could jeopardize its progress towards Sustainable Development Goals.
+- More frequent heat waves in India could jeopardise its progress towards Sustainable Development Goals.

 - There is an urgent need to improve extreme weather impact assessment methods.